populationgenomics/rare-disease/reanalysis/design_docs/README.md

 Flexible implementation for calculating MOI.

 Includes one controlling class `MoiRunner`, and one functional class `BaseMoi` and its children.
 The `BaseMoi` derivatives each define a Mode of Inheritance.

 e.g.
 - DominantAutosomal - requires a variant to be exceptionally rare, and homozygotes to be absent from population databases.
 All samples with a heterozygous variant call are passed as fitting with the MOI
 - XRecessive - Male samples are passed so long as the AF is below a stringent threshold, Female samples must be Homozygous or supported in a compound-het

+The separation between the methods defining the filter algorithm, and the MoiRunner using one or more algorithms allows multiple filters to be applied for a given MOI string e.g.
+- "BOTH monoallelic and biallelic, autosomal or pseudoautosomal" from PanelApp is easy to interpret as 2 filters, monoallelic, and biallelic
+- "X-LINKED: hemizygous mutation in males, biallelic mutations in females" for male samples we call a DominantMOI alrogithm, for females we call a Recessive Algorithm

 The usage paradigm is: